Philadelphia Cerebral Palsy Lawsuit

 These types of situations can lead to hypoxia (insufficient oxygen) or anoxia (lack of oxygen), which damages the brain and may result in cerebral palsy.

 In medical malpractice cases, it can be difficult to prove negligence.
-Doctors and hospital staff may be evasive or flat out deny responsibility.
-When you come to the Philadelphia birth injury lawyers at Wapner Newman to discuss a cerebral palsy claim, our experienced legal team will get to work immediately to investigate the cause of your child’s birth injury.
+Doctors and hospital staff may be evasive or flat-out deny responsibility.
 We can help prove negligence by:

 • Investigating the causes of your child’s condition – This may involve examining medical and hospital records, videos and photographs; interviewing witnesses present during labor and birth; and hiring expert witnesses to testify as to the connection between the malpractice and the injury.